 From 1989 through 2005, he served as Organist and Director of Music at the Cathedral Church of St. Paul in Boston and was Music Consultant for the Episcopal Diocese of Massachusetts.
 From 2005 through 2012, he was Director of Music and Lay Associate to the Rector at Grace Episcopal Church in Salem, Massachusetts.
 During his time at Grace Church, he founded the Choir School at Grace Church, a Royal School of Church Music oriented program for boys and girls.

 Glenn Goda received his Bachelor and Master of Music degrees in Organ performance from Boston University as a student of Max Miller.
-Active in the American Guild of Organists, he holds the Associate’s Certificate (AAGO), is past Dean of the Boston Chapter, and co-chaired the Young Organist Initiative.
-Glenn Goda was Organist and Music Director at the Basilica of Our Lady of Perpetual Help (also known as the Mission Church) in Boston for many years.
-Mr. Goda is a frequent recitalist in the Boston area.
+As he was very active in the American Guild of Organists: in addition to being a Dean, he also held the Associate’s Certificate (AAGO) and co-chaired the Young Organist Initiative.
+Glenn Goda was Organist and Music Director at the Basilica of Our Lady of Perpetual Help (also known as the Mission Church) in Boston and St. Joseph’s Parish serving Beacon Hill and the West End for many years.
+Mr. Goda was a frequent recitalist in the Boston area.
+He passed away in 2024 shortly, after playing for a BAGO recital.

 2002-04 Laurence Carson